Statistics Definitions > What is the Null Hypothesis?

-The word “null” in this context means that it’s a commonly accepted hypothesis that researchers work to nullify.
-It doesn’t mean that the hypothesis is null itself!
+The word “null” in this context means that it’s a commonly accepted fact that researchers work to nullify.
+It doesn’t mean that the statement is null itself!
 (Perhaps the term should be called the “nullifiable hypothesis” as that might cause less confusion).

 Why Do I need to Test it?
 Why not just prove an alternate one?

 The short answer is, as a scientist, you are required to; It’s part of the scientific process.
 Science uses a battery of processes to prove or disprove theories, making sure than any new hypothesis has no flaws.
 Including both a null and an alternate hypothesis is one safeguard to ensure your research isn’t flawed.
 Not including the null hypothesis in your research is considered very bad practice by the scientific community.
 If you set out to prove an alternate hypothesis without considering the null hypothesis, you are likely setting yourself up for failure.
 At a minimum, your experiment will likely not be taken seriously.

 Not so long ago, people believed that the world was flat.